jhpyle/docassemble/_docs/config.md

 You can also call `/list?json=1` to obtain a [JSON] version of the available interviews.

+By default, the main menu does not contain a link to the `/list` page, but you can add it to the main menu using the [`show dispatch link`] directive.

 ## <a name="customization"></a>Customization of administrative pages

 When the user is interacting with an interview, the page can be